rey-lopez/S.P/docs/userstories.md

 ## Teacher
--**As a teacher**_ teaching a Unity 2d basics class I am looking for a simple game that I can use as a visual for my students to see what they can make with Unity.
+_**As a teacher**_ teaching a Unity 2d basics class I am looking for a simple game that I can use as a visual for my students to see what they can make with Unity.

 Elaboration: Being a teacher having a visual of a game that I can physically show to my students would be very helpful in explaining the different mechanics.